Fire at Wisconsin Anti-Abortion Office Investigated as Arson

 Wisconsin politicians, including Democratic Madison Mayor Satya Rhodes-Conway, swiftly criticized the vandalism Sunday.

-“This attack is abhorrent and should be condemned by all,” Republican U.S. Sen. Ron Johnson said.
+"This attack is abhorrent and should be condemned by all," Sen. Ron Johnson, R-Wis., said.

 "I am committed to protecting women's rights - but we must do it the right way," Nelson said.
 "Violence and destruction are not the answer.
 I'm glad no one was hurt."